qosf/awesome-quantum-software/README.md

 - [IBM Q bot](https://github.com/RQC-QApp/QuantumComputingBot) - Bot for Slack and Telegram to monitor the load of IBM Q quantum computers.
 - [orqviz](https://github.com/zapatacomputing/orqviz) - Library to easily visualize the loss landscape of variational quantum algorithms.
 - [pulsemaker](https://github.com/adgt/pulsemaker) - Python widget library for designing pulses and pulse schedules for quantum computing hardware.
+- [pymablock](https://gitlab.kwant-project.org/qt/pymablock) - Package for the construction of effective Hamiltonians using quasi-degenerate perturbation theory.
 - [pyQuirk](https://github.com/adgt/pyQuirk) - Python widget for Quirk to be used in Jupyter notebooks, JupyterLab, and the IPython kernel.
 - [qBraid](https://qbraid-qbraid.readthedocs-hosted.com/en/latest/sdk/overview.html) - Transpiles quantum circuits to and from Cirq, Qiskit, Amazon Braket, Pennylane, Pyquil and allows for execution on any backend.
 - [qonduit](https://github.com/adgt/qonduit) - Python library with visualization tools and workflows for quantum computing that utilize the best of what’s available.